-Polish-born Józef Hofmann was not only a highly acclaimed pianist, respected by the likes of Rachmaninov but also a keen inventor that registered over 70 patents, including a proto-GPS and a solution decreasing the resistive drag of piano keys, still used today in Steinway pianos.
-His seemingly contradictory interests in music and technology ended up fuelling each other.
+Polish-born Józef Hofmann was not only a highly acclaimed pianist, respected by the likes of Rachmaninov, but also a keen inventor.
+He registered over 70 patents, including a proto-GPS and a solution decreasing the resistive drag of piano keys, which is still used today in Steinway pianos.
+His interests in music and technology ended up fuelling each other.

 ‘To whom it may concern.
 I hereby declare that I, Józef Hofmann, subject of the Austro-Hungarian Kaiser, residing in Potsdam, Germany, have invented a helpful improvement of location-showing devices.’
-With these words begins the description of a device registered as patent no. 909 798 on 12th January 1909 in the U.S, a device that is a distant ancestor of...
-GPS navigation. (...)
-‘When the map’s scale’ – he writes in the patent application – ‘is suitable for navigating between cities and villages it’s way too small for riding through them.
+With these words begins the description of a device registered as patent no. 909 798 on 12th January 1909 in the US, a device that is a distant ancestor of...
+GPS navigation. [...]
+‘When the map’s scale’ – he writes in the patent application – ‘is suitable for navigating between cities and villages, it’s far too small for riding through them.
 On the other hand, a scale enabling easy navigation through cities is too big for practical use outside of them.’
-His solution was a rotating disk with variously-scaled tape maps, the rotation speed of which would automatically adjust itself on shifting from one scale to another.
-Thanks to this the driver could travel through cities and between them with equal ease.
+His solution was a rotating disk with variously scaled tape maps, the rotation speed of which would automatically adjust itself on shifting from one scale to another.
+Thanks to this, the driver could travel through cities and between them with equal ease.

 Shock absorbers constructed by Hofmann were commonly used in cars and planes as late as in the 1940s.
 The patent enhancing the work of piano keys, which boosts the quality of playing by strongly decreasing the resistive drag accompanying their movement, is still used by Steinway.

 Józef Hofmann was born in Kraków.
 He started learning to play piano at the age of three – at first, it was his sister who was teaching him, later his aunt.
 When he turned four, his father, a splendid pianist himself, took over his education.
-In the 27th April 1885-issue of the periodical Echo Muzyczne i Teatralne, we read about the small Hofmann’s talent:
+In the 27th April 1885 issue of the periodical Echo Muzyczne i Teatralne (Musical & Theatrical Echo), we read about the young Hofmann’s talent:

-The eight-year-old son of ballet director Hofmann was displaying his piano skills and compositions in front of Anton Rubinstein.
+The 8-year-old son of ballet director Hofmann was displaying his piano skills and compositions in front of Anton Rubinstein.
 The maestro believes there’s a bright future ahead of the child.

-The less than ten-year-old Hofmann performed on 6th January 1886 in Warsaw playing Mozart’s Concerto in D minor under the direction of his father.
-On 7th January 1886, the daily Kurier Warszawski noted:
+The less than 10-year-old Hofmann performed on 6th January 1886 in Warsaw playing Mozart’s Concerto in D Minor under the direction of his father.
+On 7th January 1886, the daily Kurier Warszawski (Warsaw Courier) noted:

 With yesterday’s appearance, the little virtuoso proved that he has great and precocious talent, highly developed technique and even some individualism.

-Touring eastern America at the turn of 1887 and 1888, he gave fifty-two concerts in the span of ten weeks.
+Touring the East Coast of the US at the turn of 1887 and 1888, he gave 52 concerts in the span of 10 weeks.
 The streak of success was broken only due to a protest from the New York Society for the Prevention of Cruelty to Children, which raised concerns about the boy’s health.
-A court order prevented the completion of the eighty-concert contract.
+A court order prevented the completion of the 80-concert contract.

 However, thanks to the publicity Hofmann gained through his concerts, Alfred Corning Clark, heir to the Singer sewing-machine fortune, granted him a scholarship on the condition that he wouldn’t perform publically before turning eighteen.
-Fortunately for the young Hofmann, he had other passions aside from playing concerts, namely the exact sciences of maths, physics and chemistry.
+Fortunately for the young Hofmann, he had other passions aside from playing concerts – namely the hard sciences of maths, physics and chemistry.

-Toward the end of 1887, he began corresponding with Thomas Alva Edison looking to use one of Edison’s inventions, a cylindrical device for recording sound.
-Two years later, after Edison perfected the commercial version of his phonograph, he sent one unit over to Hofmann who, at the time, was in Berlin.
+Towards the end of 1887, he began corresponding with Thomas Alva Edison, looking to use one of Edison’s inventions, a cylindrical device for recording sound.
+Two years later, after Edison perfected the commercial version of his phonograph, he sent one unit over to Hofmann, who, at the time, was in Berlin.

 From music to technology

 Despite Clark’s terms, the boy didn’t drift away from music.
 He studied piano, chiefly under Anton Rubinstein, a Russian pianist living in Dresden.
-In the years 1892-94, he would travel to him for lessons from Berlin on a weekly basis.
+In the years 1892 to 1894, he would travel to him for lessons from Berlin on a weekly basis.

-Music always stimulated him as an inventor.
+Music always stimulated Hofmann as an inventor.
 The pendulous movement of the metronome rod gave him the idea of constructing windscreen wipers.
-The invention was appreciated by the Ford car company which began mass producing it.
-In his book Polacy, którzy Zmienili Świat (editor’s translation: Poles who Changed the World), Marek Borucki writes:
+The invention was appreciated by the Ford car company, which began mass producing it.
+In his book Polacy, Którzy Zmienili Świat (Poles who Changed the World), Marek Borucki writes of Hofmann:

 He loved cars.
 He designed many improvements used by their manufacturers including shock absorbers substantially increasing the comfort of driving.
 He devised construction solutions implemented in balloons and planes.
 He came up with the idea for the well-known spiral-shaped heater for boiling water, an electric clock and even a motorboat.
-It’d be hard to enumerate all of his inventions and technical solutions.
-Some claim there was over seventy, others that there was about a hundred of them.
-Of course Hofmann didn’t keep his inventions to himself, he patented most of them which gave him hefty revenues.
+It would be hard to enumerate all of his inventions and technical solutions.
+Some claim there were more than 70, others that there were about 100 of them.
+Of course, Hofmann didn’t keep his inventions to himself; he patented most of them, which gave him hefty revenues.

-He is responsible for the appearance of spring bumpers and pneumatic shock absorbers.
-These were tested by the New York police which often had to chase criminals over bumpy roads.
+Hofmann is also responsible for the appearance of spring bumpers and pneumatic shock absorbers.
+These were tested by the New York police, which often had to chase criminals over bumpy roads.

-They say necessity is the mother of invention and that certainly is true of his improvements linked to playing music.
+They say necessity is the mother of invention, and that certainly is true of his improvements linked to playing music.
 He is said to have begun by constructing piano pedal extensions – the small boy had trouble reaching the foot-operated elements during performances.
-Pianists owe him for the possibility of regulating the elevation of the piano stool so that it best matches a performer’s height as well as many solutions in piano design, enhancing the comfort of playing and sound emission.
+Pianists owe him for the possibility of regulating the elevation of the piano stool so that it best matches a performer’s height, as well as many solutions in piano design, which have served to enhance the comfort of playing as well as sound emission.

-Years after his first visit to the Hofmanns, Arthur Rubinstein wrote the following about it in his book Moje młode lata (editor’s translation: The Years of My Youth):
+Years after his first visit to the Hofmanns, Arthur Rubinstein wrote the following about it in his book Moje Młode Lata (The Years of My Youth):

 The thought of meeting the famous Józef Hofmann thrilled me immensely.
-He was from Kraków, only twenty two at the time but already a great celebrity.
-In Russia he was considered the only worthy successor to his tutor, the lamented Anton Rubinstein, in the USA on the other hand he was seen as the sole musician capable of competing with Paderewski, a figure much revered there.
+He was from Kraków, only 22 at the time, but already a great celebrity.
+In Russia, he was considered the only worthy successor to his tutor, the lamented Anton Rubinstein; in the USA, on the other hand, he was seen as the sole musician capable of competing with Paderewski, a figure much revered there.
 You can easily picture how terrified I was when I was to play before him.
 We were greeted with traditional Polish hospitality; especially Hofmann senior, the piano teacher, proved amiable.
 He was also the only one to carefully listen to me play.
-The young Józef remained completely indifferent, but when we were getting ready to leave after the musical display had ended, to our surprise he tried to stop us and with this childish pride he started showing us his various knick-knacks.
-Among them were gifts from the great inventor Thomas Edison, but even though all of this impressed me in the manner expected, I was somewhat disappointed with his apathetic approach toward music.
+The young Józef remained completely indifferent, but when we were getting ready to leave after the musical display had ended, to our surprise, he tried to stop us – and with this childish pride, he started showing us his various knick-knacks.
+Amongst them were gifts from the great inventor Thomas Edison, but even though all of this impressed me in the manner expected, I was somewhat disappointed with his apathetic approach toward music.

 Others point to the mutual influence between music and technology that occurred in Hofmann’s case.
-To some when he was playing he seemed more of a well-organised mind than a laid-back artist that spontaneously resonates with the audience’s moods.
-The pianist Roman Jasiński wrote in his memoirs Zmierzch Starego Świata, Wspomnienia 1900-1945 (editor’s translation: The Decline of the Old World, Memories from the Years 1900-1945):
+To some, when he was playing, he seemed more of a well-organised mind than a laid-back artist who could spontaneously resonate with the audience’s moods.
+The pianist Roman Jasiński wrote in his memoirs Zmierzch Starego Świata, Wspomnienia 1900-1945 (The Decline of the Old World, Memories from the Years 1900-1945):

 There’s no doubt that people from the music scene held the famous pianist’s technological skills in high regard.
 They described it with respect, not questioning their colleague’s accomplishments.
 It seems, however, that they praised this area of Hofmann’s activity more often than his artistic exploits.
 Arthur Rubinstein noted: